 The number of documentaries on Netflix has exploded in recent years.
 From classic features to original documentary series, there’s enough content to keep your evenings educational for months.
 However, finding the best documentaries on Netflix can be difficult due to its notoriously finicky algorithm and interface.
 To help, we’ve compiled a list of the 10 best Netflix documentaries currently available on the platform.

 We have included both documentary features and series covering a wide variety of topics.
 Whether you’re a political junkie, a nature lover, or a true crime fan, there is sure to be something for you.

 The best documentaries on Netflix:

-Editor’s note – This list will be updated as documentaries leave and other new arrivals make their debut on Netflix.
+Editor’s note: This best documentaries on Netflix list will be updated as documentaries leave and other new arrivals make their debut on the streaming service.

 1. Wild Wild Country